CHECK OUT OUR LATEST EXHIBITION!

 LinBi focuses upon Europe’s biodiversity content.
 This content reflects the enormous variety of life on earth, as depicted in books, illustrations, specimen scans, photographs, sound recordings and video.
-Biodiversity content is usually described using scientific terms.
-Such terms are understood clearly by experts but present a barrier for use by non-experts.
-This leads to low discoverability and reduced exploitation/re-use of content.

 Co-financed by the Connecting Europe Facility of the European Union